acntech/easycontainers/README.md

 [JavaDoc](https://blog.acntech.no/easycontainers/index.html)

 ## Known Issues
-Currently neither the Kubernetes nor the Docker container runtime implementation supports exeucting commands with stdin input.
-For Docker, this is due to the fact that the Docker API does not support this feature.
+Currently neither the Kubernetes nor the Docker container runtime implementation supports exeucuting commands with stdin input.
 For Docker, this is due to a "hijacking session" issue that is not yet resolved.
-For Kubernetes, this is due to the ExecWatch::getOutput() method is for some reason always null.
+For Kubernetes, this is due to the fact that the `ExecWatch::getOutput()` method is for some unknown reason always null.

 ## Troubleshooting
 TODO